Trump Org CFO to Spend 5 Hellish Months on Rikers Island

 But Nguyen, who now teaches at a private high school in Brooklyn, warned that Rikers is still unbearable for everyone.

-Weisselberg will get his city-issued gray top and bottom, made of a rough canvas material that rubs harshly against the skin.
+Weisselberg will get his city-issued Bob Barker khaki top and bottom, made of a rough canvas material that rubs harshly against the skin.
 But it’ll be up to him to bring underwear, socks, and a white undershirt.
 These undergarments are highly coveted behind bars, because inmates can only keep what they bring in with them—up to five at a time.

 Nguyen recalled how he wore five pairs of underwear on his way in and layered several socks over his feet, which made it difficult to keep his shoes on—not that he kept the shoes anyway.
 Rikers issues shoes to inmates, but popular sizes disappear quickly, so some inmates get stuck wearing what Nguyen called oversized “clown shoes” for months.